What’s an index-linked annuity?

 An index is a collection of securities whose performance (or change in value) is used to benchmark the performance of a specific market segment or the overall stock or bond market.
 An index only measures market performance.
 It is not possible to invest in an index.

-Growth potential based on the performance of an index, up to a cap.
+Growth potential based on the performance of an index, limited by a cap, or based on a participation rate or trigger rate.

-Account options to provide some protection against market losses.
+Account options designed to provide some protection against market losses.

 You can take withdrawals at any time, so you always have access to your money.

-Growth is tax-deferred (it’s not taxed until you take it out), so it can compound over time.2
+Growth is tax-deferred (it’s not taxed until you take it out), so it can compound over time.1

 You can convert your money into a series of income payments in retirement.